AlgoMaster Logo

 Understanding the Problem

 We're given an array and need to produce a new array where each element at index i is the sum of all elements from index 0 through i in the original array.
-This is also known as a prefix sum, one of the most fundamental building blocks in algorithm design.
+This is also called a prefix sum, a building block that appears in range-sum queries, subarray-sum problems, and 2D cumulative sums.

-The first element stays the same (it's just the sum of itself).
+The first element stays the same, since it is the sum of itself.
 The second element is the sum of the first two, the third is the sum of the first three, and so on.
-Notice that each running sum value builds on the previous one.
-If you already know the running sum up to index i - 1, the running sum at index i is just runningSum[i - 1] + nums[i].
-That observation is the key to solving this efficiently.
+Each running sum value builds on the previous one: once the running sum up to index i - 1 is known, the running sum at index i equals runningSum[i - 1] + nums[i].
+That recurrence is what makes an efficient solution possible.

 Key Constraints: